pyvideo/steve/docs/commandline.rst

       This is helpful when you have a few things to fix and don't feel like writing json.

+   If there are other tools you want to use---go for it.
+Anything to get the job done.

 8. Run: ``steve-cmd verify``

    This goes through all the json files and verifies correctness.